-Ownership of real estate, as well as important matters affecting it, such as mortgages, lender's liens, easements and leases of over 12 years, must be registered with the registry maintained by the mortgage office (Service de Publicité Foncière) in each county (Département).
+Ownership of real estate, as well as important matters affecting it, such as mortgages, lender's legal mortgages, easements and leases of over 12 years, must be registered with the registry maintained by the land registry (Service de Publicité Foncière) in each county (Département).
 The information recorded is generally available to the public at a nominal cost.

-The sale of real estate is also subject to transfer tax at a rate ranging from 5.09% to 6.4% (depending on the type and location of the relevant property) if the property was built less than five years ago.
-Otherwise, 20% VAT applies.
+The sale of real estate is also subject to transfer tax at a rate ranging from 5.09% to 6.32% (depending on the type and location of the relevant property) if the property was built more than five years ago.
 Please refer to section 7 for more details.

 For sales relating to disposals of office premises, retail premises and storage premises in Ile de France county, an additional tax of 0.6% of the sale price applies.
-As a result the global rate of transfer taxes applicable to disposals for consideration in Ile-de-France county is increased from 5.80665% to 6.40665%.
+As a result, the global rate of transfer taxes applicable to disposals for consideration in Ile-de-France county is increased from 6.32% to 6.92%.
 This additional tax does not apply to disposals for consideration that are subject to VAT.

 Asset dealers who buy and sell properties as their normal business benefit from a reduced rate of transfer taxes (0.715%), provided that the properties are resold within five years following the acquisition.
+Please refer to section 7 for more details.

-Call options are not normally recorded at the mortgage registry, but must be recorded with the tax authorities.
+Call options are not normally recorded at the mortgage registry but must be recorded with the tax authorities.
 The tax authorities keep this information confidential.